 For example, for a strong grade on a written assignment, your child can journal about the assignment topic and how they felt better after responding.
 Meanwhile, extracurricular activities provide ample opportunity for your child to explore their growth away from school.

 Journaling can improve your child's confidence both in the short term and in the long run.
 While journaling, your teen will develop the habit of writing about problems that affected them in a constructive and productive manner.
 A journal lets your child explore what's going right and what's going wrong.

 Over time, this record-keeping and close observation lead to heightened self-awareness, as the details they record will give them greater insight into themselves.
 The longer your child writes in a journal, the more likely they'll learn important details regarding their daily decisions, personality, and ways of handling problems.

 Learning and growing are keys to building confidence.
 With a journal, your teen student will gain the strength needed to think more critically and apply what they learn about themselves to their lives.

 Final Thoughts on Self-Confidence Activities for Students

 Developing self-confidence isn’t an endeavor that is likely to be accomplished overnight.

 As a parent, guardian, caregiver, teacher or mentor… you’ll need to incorporate a variety of self-confidence activities into the child’s life so that they can continue focusing on their abilities, strengths, and positive traits.

 Continually remind them of all that is good in themselves… and in life.
 Positive reinforcement form someone they admire is key in molding young minds.

-To take the next step toward building confidence, share this article filled with self-affirmations with your child.
+To take the next step toward building confidence, check out these blog posts: